Workflow Infrastructure for Ops and RevOps

 • Safe actions run automatically once the workflow and tenant are in good standing.

-• Risky actions route to approval instead of silently becoming manual cleanup.
+• Risky actions route to approval instead of becoming cleanup.

 • Disallowed actions stop with a reason buyers and operators can both understand.